silverstripe/cwp/docs/en/developer.md

 Because of additional code merging, if modifications are made directly to module files, upgrades will require more effort and testing.

-## Setting the favicon and icon for Apple devices
+## Setting the favicon and home screen icon for Apple iOS devices

 The favicon.ico is set in the root folder of the project code.
 A placeholder favicon.ico file already resides there.
 To set your new favicon, simply replace this placefolder favicon.ico file with a 16x16 ico file.